Stoa USA: Overview

 A stoa in Athens.
 Stoa USA derives its name from this common feature of Ancient Greek architecture.

 Stoa was created in 2009 to serve the needs of the growing homeschool speech and debate community.
 Its website explains that its objective is “to train Christian home schooled youth in speech and debate in order to better communicate a Biblical worldview.”

 Stoa USA is a non-profit organization run entirely by volunteers.
 It is governed by a board of directors who oversee its day-to-day operations and propose rule amendments which affect competitors nationwide.
 Members vote on important issues, such as debate resolutions and significant rule changes.
 Judges are usually parents, coaches, alumni, or members of the community.

 Stoa sanctions only one tournament each year, the National Invitational Tournament of Champions (NITOC) (referenced below).

 Stoa exists to support state and local organizations in running tournaments, but recognizes the autonomy of those at the state and local level to operate in a manner that best serves their particular needs.
-Some locally-run tournaments attract hundreds of Stoa competitors each year, such as the one typically held in the spring at Concordia University in Irvine, CA.
+Many locally-run tournaments attract hundreds of Stoa competitors each year, such as the one typically held in the spring at Concordia University in Irvine, CA.

 Because homeschooled students are not typically associated with schools, most affiliates belong to member “Clubs.”
 Most club members live in the local area around where their club is based.